w3c/pm-wg/meetings/F2FMeetingFrance2025.md

     - **Public transport**: See [Inria's page](https://www.inria.fr/en/how-get-inria-centre-universite-cote-dazur-and-its-montpellier-antenna)
     - **Taxi service**: see, e.g., [Transfert Service](https://www.transfertservice.fr) (site in French only…).
 Contact Sébastien Penet at +33 6 09 50 92 53 or by mail at [contact@transfertservice.fr](mailto:contact@transfertservice.fr).
 Count with around 60€ from the airport of Nice to the area around Inria.
   - **Visa requirements**: see the [relevant French Government's site](https://france-visas.gouv.fr/en/web/france-visas).
 (In case you are wondering: the upcoming [European Electronic Visa, ETIAS,](https://travel-europe.europa.eu/etias/what-etias_en) is not expected to be operational at the time of our meeting.)
 - Lunches will be available at INRIA's self-service restaurant.
-Unless we have a sponsor, everyone will have to pay for herself/himself, and only credit cards are accepted.
+Everyone will have to pay for herself/himself, and only credit cards are accepted.
 Coffee/tea will be served in the breaks.